 CHIANTI IS A VAST REGION

-The term ‘Chianti’ is generally used to describe the delightfully hilly region between Florence and Siena.
+Chianti is the delightfully hilly region between Florence and Siena, known for its award-winning vineyards and villas.
 However, Chianti is not a geographic place, but reference to an Italian DOCG wine produced in the provinces of Arezzo, Florence, Pisa, Pistoia, Prato and Siena in Tuscany.
 It is comprised of many small towns and villages within approximately 65 square miles, including Castellina, Radda, Gaiole, and Greve.

 SAMPLE CHIANTI'S FAMOUS WINE

-The region is characterised by many vineyards, orchards and olive grove.
-This region is most often associated with the dry, ruby-red table wines, Chianti and Chianti Classico.
+The region is characterised by many vineyards, orchards and olive groves and is most often associated with the dry, ruby-red table wines, Chianti and Chianti Classico.
 The wine must be produced in the Chianti region and made from at least 80% Sangiovese grapes.
 Of lesser fame but still worthy of mention are several regional white wines, including Galestro, Vernaccia Riserva and Vernaccia di San Gimignano, as well as the very popular dessert wine, Vin Santo.

 LEARN THE LEGEND OF THE BLACK ROOSTER